codefellows-seattle-javascript-401d19/20-hash-table-with-bst/lab-rob/README.md

 #### `.get(key)`

 get the value associated with the given key.
+If there is no node with the given key in the bucket, null is returned.
+If the key is not a string, an error is thrown.

 ```
 myHash.get('puppies');